 Both ForTrade and HYCM offer phone support.

 Lets see how ForTrade and HYCM customer support compare side by side.

 Never trade on a market that is not sufficiently regulated.
-This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if ForTrade and HYCM are highly regulated is not a hard task.
-The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that ForTrade or HYCM have these in place please be extremely cautious before you proceed with them.
+Only submit your bank card information or invest money on financially regulated websites.
+It would help if you made sure with certainty that your money is held with a regulated brokerage.
+Checking whether ForTrade and HYCM are regulated is not a hard task.
+The more reputable and mainstream brokers will proudly display their regulation certificates on their site, and if you cannot see that ForTrade or HYCM have these in place, please be extremely cautious before you proceed with them.

 We compare ForTrade Vs HYCM financial regulation and licensing side by side below.

 When trading with either ForTrade or HYCM you will want to understand and make full use of all the